Setting Up Training Zones

 In the opened ride file, we click on the Lightning Bolt in the right hand data bar to switch to Peak Power, then scroll down to Peak 20:00 min.
 That selects the 20min effort and we can see the Normalized Power and Average Heart Rate from the test.
 By keeping the warm up, test effort, and cool down all in one file, we can see how the athlete did on the rest of the ride and if that may have affected their test.
 Plus we get a full Training Stress Score (TSS) for the day's ride.

 Calculating your FTP

 From Joe Rider's 224 watt Normalized Power, we subtract 5%, and enter the 213 watts in our FasCat Zones Sheet to calculate his training zones.
+You can also enter that number into our new training zones calculator to determine your zones.
 We'll also add in his average heart rate of 168bpm from the test (we do not subtract 5% for HR).
 To keep everything accurate, we then add those numbers to his Power and Heart Rate Zones in TrainingPeaks.
 In Joe Rider's Account Settings, we input his calculated 213 watt FTP, choose "threshold power" for the auto calculation and use Andy Coggan's zones from the drop-down menu.